neha-nayeem/sql-challenge/README.md

 INNER JOIN employees ON dept_manager.emp_no = employees.emp_no
 ```

-4. List the department of each employee with the following information: employee number, last name, first name, and department name.
+**4. List the department of each employee with the following information: employee number, last name, first name, and department name.**

 ```sql
 CREATE VIEW employees_in_depts AS